Krishn108/Practicals/README.md

 It replaces the page that has not been used for the longest time.
 The algorithm keeps track of the order in which pages are used.
 When a replacement is needed, it chooses the page that was least recently used.
 It approximates the performance of the optimal algorithm and does not suffer from Belady's Anomaly.
 However, it requires extra overhead to track the order of usage.

+PSEUDOCODE—————————————————————————————————
+FIFO
+Initialize an empty queue
+For each page in the sequence:
+If the page is already in memory:
+Do nothing
+Else:
+If there is space in memory:
+Add the page to memory and enqueue it
+Else:
+Dequeue the oldest page and replace it with the new page Enqueue the new page
+TANISHKA GOEL CSE-B 35717702722 VIPS-TC
+LRU
+For each page in the sequence:
+If the page is already in memory:
+Update its usage time to current time
+Else:
+If there is space in memory:
+Load the page and update its usage time
+Else:
+Find the page with the oldest usage time (LRU)
+Replace it with the new page
+Update the new page's usage time to current time OPTIMAL
+For each page in the sequence:
+If the page is already in memory:
+Do nothing
+Else:
+If there is space in memory:
+Load the page into memory
+Else:
+Look ahead and find the page that will not be used for the longest time Replace that page with the new page

 FIRST IN FIRST OUT : -
 CODE:-
 #include <stdio.h>